Joshua Tree / Yucca Valley

 We are just 15 minutes from the majestic Joshua Tree National Park entrance and within 30-45 minutes from the Low Desert’s Coachella Valley (including the famous cities of Palm Springs, Palm Desert, Rancho Mirage, La Quinta, and Coachella).

 Neighborhood & Climate

 Gaia Villa is located in the upscale residential area of Upper Sky Harbor in the High Desert town of Yucca Valley.
-Enjoy refreshing morning walks or hikes in the neighborhood with mesmerizing desert views and fauna.
-Black Rock Campground with hiking trails only 5 minutes away.
+Enjoy the quiet and peaceful ambiance of the neighborhood with mesmerizing desert views and fauna.
+Black Rock Campground with hiking trails is only 5 minutes away.
 Our guests will also appreciate the convenience of major grocery stores, shops, and restaurants within a quick 10 minute drive.